carlosabalde/carlosabalde.github.io/_posts/2016-07-04-hey-there-i-am-using-jekyll.md

 <!--more-->

-I don't know why anybody would want to read my previous -or current- blog, but just in case you're interested on doing such a thing, the old site will remain available in [carlosabalde.tumblr.com](http://carlosabalde.tumblr.com).
+I don't know why anybody would want to read my previous -or current- blog, but just in case you're interested on doing such a thing, the old site will remain available at [carlosabalde.tumblr.com](http://carlosabalde.tumblr.com).